 Insurance companies search for ways to avoid paying claims.
 They look for any reason to dispute your injury claim, including using normal CT scans to argue the accident is not responsible for your current condition.

-Our personal injury attorney helps accident victims throughout Missouri and Kansas.
-Our law firm understands how insurance companies work and how to help you get the money you deserve.
+Our brain and spinal cord injury attorneys help accident victims throughout Missouri and Kansas.
+We understand how insurance companies work and how to help you get the compensation you deserve.